taw/etwng/db/README.txt

+=== DB<->TSV converter ===

+You can unpack either the whole tree or one file at a time:

+./db_unpack db/ converted/
+./db_unpack db/foo_tables/foo converted/foo_tables/foo.tsv

+When converting directories, the entire subdirectory structure will be recreated in target directory as well.

+=== DB format ===

 Tables in db formats need external schema for decoding.

 For all except two this schema is known (except minor issues